zdq0394/zdq0394.github.com/network/sdn/calico/overview.md

 1. responding to workload ARP requests with the host MAC
 2. IP routing tables: for connectivity
 3. iptables: for isolation

+In a Calico network, each compute server acts as a **router** for all of the endpoints that are hosted on that compute server.